-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for computer support specialists are estimated to increase by 17% between 2012 and 2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for computer support specialists are estimated to increase faster than average between 2018 and 2028 (www.bls.gov).
 High growth is expected in the healthcare industry, and overall, candidates who hold bachelor's degrees are projected to see the most favorable prospects.

 For purposes of analyzing salary data, the BLS divides computer support specialists into the categories of user support specialists and network support specialists.
-In May of 2013, user support specialists earned a median wage of $46,620 per year, while network support specialists saw median yearly salaries of $60,180.
+In May of 2018, user support specialists earned a mean wage of $55,050 per year, while network support specialists saw mean yearly salaries of $68,050.
 Career paths include office or department manager, computer programmer, software engineer, network specialist or Web designer.

 Education requirements for computer maintenance technicians vary substantially based on employer and job position.
 Some employers may only require work experience coupled with an industry certificate or certification.
 Certificate programs require the completion of a designated group of courses, such as networking, electronics, operation systems and troubleshooting.
 These programs may take up to two years to complete and prepare students for entry-level positions as technicians.
 Students may also use courses to prep for industry certification.